ernstcc/08_Graph_Lab/README.md

 #### 2. For each of your methods, what is the worst-case running time?
 You may write your answer in terms of `n` (the number of vertices), `m` (the number of edges), `d` (the maximum degree of any node in the graph), or any combination of these.
 Try to give the most informative bound that you can.

 1. add - The worst-case running time for this method is constant time.
 The running time of add is depending on the method call to push_back, and I am assuming push_back take constant time
-2. remove - TODO
+2. remove - The worst-case running time for remove is O(d1 + d2).
+The degree of node1 plus the degree for node 2.
-3. getCost - TODO
+3. getCost - The worst-case running time for getCost is O(d1), the degree of node1.
+Worst case, we need loop through the whole edge list, which is the degree of node1.

 TODO